Shape modes and jet formation on ultrasound-driven wall-attached bubbles: Detailed analysis of the bubble response

+In all examined cases, the amplitude of the breathing mode ranges between 1.5 and 2.4 times the threshold required to trigger shape modes for the specific bubble size under investigation.
+The temporal evolution of shape modes exhibits consistent patterns across all cases.
+The zonal mode invariably emerges first, followed by the sectoral mode.
+At the breathing mode amplitudes relative to the shape mode threshold employed, the zonal mode typically occurs after 10–14 ultrasound cycles.
+A notable exception is observed in the case of $l \approx m = 3$, where the zonal mode initiates after just 4 cycles.
 Following the onset of the zonal mode, the sectoral mode typically manifests after 6--10 ultrasound cycles.
 The amplitude of the zonal mode increases approximately linearly with time until the inception of the sectoral mode.
 At its peak, the zonal mode is 6 to 8 times more intense than the breathing mode.
 This factor appears to increase as the interval between the onset of the zonal mode and the initiation of the sectoral mode prolongs.
 The pronounced amplification of bubble deformation produced by shape modes arises from their intrinsic capacity to concentrate kinetic energy at specific regions on the bubble surface, the shape mode lobes.
 This contrasts with the breathing mode, where kinetic energy and deformation are distributed uniformly across the entire bubble surface.
 The concentration of energy at specific points produced by shape modes is the key factor that enables jet formation at low-amplitude ultrasound pressures, as shown in this study.
 Upon the onset of the sectoral mode, the amplitude of the zonal mode ceases to increase and begins to decline, stabilising at approximately 0.5-0.7 times its prior peak value.
 Simultaneously, the intensity of the sectoral mode grows to a level comparable to that of the zonal mode, indicating a possible energy transfer from the zonal to the sectoral mode.
 This decrease in the overall shape mode intensity suggests that the most favourable conditions for jet formation occur when only the zonal mode is active, as this configuration results in the highest deformation amplitude.
 For the remainder of the recording period, the zonal and sectoral modes exhibit minimal variation, maintaining a largely stable pattern.
 We do not observe significant changes in the amplitude of the breathing mode when the zonal mode develops.
-Once the sectorial mode emerges, extracting volume becomes troublesome, as the bubble shape loses axisymmetry.
+Once the sectoral mode emerges, extracting volume becomes troublesome, as the bubble shape loses axisymmetry.
 Therefore, we can only assume that the amplitude remains constant during this regime as well.